 Let your hair down and set those waves free!
 Air drying our wavy locks after the shower will do the trick and lessen dryness that leads to breakage.
 Applying essential oils like jojoba or mustard oil to the ends can help lessen split ends.

-After stepping out the shower, opt for a wide toothed comb to detangle your hair first.
-Please don't brush right away, but if you must, make sure you haveconditioned your hair enough to avoid breakage.
+After stepping out of the shower, opt for a wide-toothed comb to detangle your hair first.
+Please don't brush right away, but if you must, make sure you have conditioned your hair enough to avoid breakage.
 Remember to also be gentle with the brushing.

 However, coily hair does not get too oily.
-In fact, taking care of your ringlets withessential oil rich products are actually very beneficial to you.
+In fact, taking care of your ringlets with essential oil-rich products is actually very beneficial to you.
 For more volume, use a mousse that boosts the body of your glorious coils.